 How Do Wild Tortoises Get Protein?

-Juvenile tortoises are less likely to consume large amounts of protein in one sitting because their foraging area is small when they’re young.
+Juvenile tortoises are less likely to consume large amounts of protein in one sitting because their foraging area is small when young.

 According to the University of South Florida, juvenile tortoises don’t venture far from their burrow to search for food.